MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex4_event_based_retention.md

 1. Select **Next**.

-1. On the **Event settings** page, set **Asset IDs for items in SharePoint and OneDrive** to **BostonOfficeLaunch** and select todays date.
+1. On the **Event settings** page, set **Asset IDs for items in SharePoint and OneDrive** to **NewProductLaunch** and select todays date.

 1. Select **Next**, select **Submit** and then select **Done**.

-You have successfully triggered an event and started the retention period for all documents with the Project Asset label and an Asset ID of BostonOfficeLaunch.
+You have successfully triggered an event and started the retention period for all documents with the Project Asset label and an Asset ID of NewProductLaunch.

 ### Task 6 – Observe results of event trigger